sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-28-Attention-Isn't-Magic- Building-the-Kernel-That-Powers-LLMs-From-Scratch.md

     # Now that we've seen all the items, we convert our comparison scores
     # into a final recipe (the attention weights). e.g., "75% item A, 25% item B".
     seq_mask = tl.arange(0, BLOCK_SIZE_SEQ) < seq_len

+    #this float('inf) jsut makes sure that items that are padded to 0 to make them so small that we don't use them
     scores = tl.where(seq_mask, scores, -float('inf'))
     max_score = tl.max(scores, axis=0)
     attn_weights = tl.exp(scores - max_score)